 Most yards would do fine if the grass only received one application of fertilizer per year.
 However, if you apply 2 to 4 fertilizer applications throughout the year the turf should experience lush growth.

-A quick walk through the garden center and you’ll discover a wide selection of fertilizer brands and formulations.
+A quick walk through the garden center and you’ll discover a wide selection of the best lawn fertilizer brands and formulations.
 Plus you’ll find suggestions of when to apply lawn fertilizer.

 Before applying any fertilizer to your yard make sure you’ve read the label and selected the right formulation best fertilizer for the grass.
 Also follow the label and do not over fertilize or the grass may show spots of fertilizer burn.

 When feeding lawns always apply fertilizer during the growing season.
-Warm season grasses like Bermuda, St. Augustine and zoysia grass need applications in early spring or summer.
+Warm season grasses like Bermuda, Saint Augustine grasses and zoysia grass need applications in early spring or summer.

 Cool season grasses which include fine fescue, Kentucky bluegrass and perennial ryegrass need fertilizer applications in early spring and late fall.